 - Students will lead and manage in public governance.

-- Students will solve problems and make decisions in public governance.
+- Students will analyze, synthesize, think critically, solve problems and make decisions.

 - Students will articulate and apply a public service perspective.

 - Students will communicate and interact productively with a diverse and changing workforce and citizenry.